The direct sum of $q$-matroids: Preliminaries

 Following the notation of \cite{BCR21} we denote by $n$ a fixed positive integer and by $E$ a fixed $n$-dimensional vector space over an arbitrary field $\mathbb{F}.$ The notation $\mathcal{L}(E)$ indicates the \textbf{lattice of subspaces} of $E$.
 For any $A,B\in\mathcal{L}(E)$ with $A\subseteq B$ we denote by $[A,B]$ the interval between $A$ and $B$, that is, the lattice of all subspaces $X$ with $A\subseteq X\subseteq B$.
 For $A\subseteq E$ we use the notation $\mathcal{L}(A)$ to denote the interval $[\{0\},A]$.
 For more background on lattices, see for example Birkhoff \cite{birkhoff}. \\

-We use the following definition of a $q$-matroids.
+We use the following definition of a $q$-matroid.

-\begin{Definition} A $q$-matroid $M$ is a pair $(E,r)$ where $r$ is an integer-valued function defined on the subspaces of $E$ with the following properties: \begin{itemize} \item[(R1)] For every subspace $A\in \kL(E)$, $0\leq r(A) \leq \dim A$. \item[(R2)] For all subspaces $A\subseteq B \in \kL(E)$, $r(A)\leq r(B)$. \item[(R3)] For all $A,B$, $r(A+ B)+r(A\cap B)\leq r(A)+r(B)$. \end{itemize} The function $r$ is called the {\bf rank function} of the $q$-matroid. \end{Definition}
+\begin{Definition} A $q$-matroid $M$ is a pair $(E,r)$ where $r$ is an integer-valued function defined on the subspaces of $E$ with the following properties: \begin{itemize} \item[(R1)] For every subspace $A\in \kL(E)$, $0\leq r(A) \leq \dim A$. \item[(R2)] For all subspaces $A\subseteq B \in \kL(E)$, $r(A)\leq r(B)$. \item[(R3)] For all $A,B\in \kL(E)$, $r(A+ B)+r(A\cap B)\leq r(A)+r(B)$. \end{itemize} The function $r$ is called the \textbf{rank function} of the $q$-matroid. \end{Definition}

 Sometimes, we will need to deal with the rank functions of more than one $q$-matroid at a time, say $M,M'$, with ground spaces $E$, $E'$, respectively.
 In order to distinguish them (and emphasize the $q$-matroid in which we are computing the rank), we will write $r(M;A)$ for the rank in $M$ of a subspace $A\subseteq E$ and $r(M';A')$ for the rank in $M'$ of a subspace $A'\subseteq E'$.
-For a $q$-matroid $M$ with ground space $E$, we use $r(M)$ as notation for $r(M;E)$. \\
+For a $q$-matroid $M$ with ground space $E$, we use $r(M)$ as notation for $r(M;E)$. \\ We will use the axioms of the rank functions repeatedly in our proofs, as well as the following lemma that follows by induction from the axiom (R2') in \cite[Theorem 31]{BCR21}.